 Joining Mudcrutch was Road Turkey (with future Heartbreaker Stan Lynch, along with Marty Jourard, later in the Motels).
 The two bands performed alternating nightly sets from 9 p.m. to 1 a.m., Monday through Saturday.

-Photo of poster courtesy of Marty Jourard.
+Photo of poster courtesy of Marty Jourard

-Currently the site of Rural King, a retail box store where one could purchase farm supplies and hunting gear.
-Yet, it was once the site of the Suburbia Triple Drive, know simply as the Suburbia, is where, depending on the year, you could see the latest Hollywood blockbuster, a seedy X-rated film, or a concert -- including those held for two night in September 1973 by Mudcrutch (with future Heartbreakers Tom Petty, Mike Campbell and Benmont Tench) and Road Turkey (with future Heartbreaker Stan Lynch).
+Known simply as the Suburbia, it is where, depending on the year, one could see the latest Hollywood blockbuster, a seedy X-rated film, or a concert -- including those held for two nights in September 1973 by Mudcrutch (with future Heartbreakers Tom Petty, Mike Campbell and Benmont Tench) and Road Turkey (with future Heartbreaker Stan Lynch).
 The Suburbia was open from 1952 until it was destroyed by a tornado in 1978.

-Photo by Alex Ojeda, courtesy of Cinema Treasures.
+Photo by Alex Ojeda, courtesy of Cinema Treasures

 233 W University Ave, Gainesville, FL 32601